MattB17/SystemsProgramming/Docker/dockerfile.md

 * this gives very short build times
 * when a line changes, every line after that has to be rebuilt as well
 * typically want things that change the least at top and things that change the most at bottom

+Usually start with an official image in the docker file
+* then possibly make tweaks as the project gets more complex

+`WORKDIR <some_directory>` is basically just a `cd` into the working directory

+`COPY` used to copy from your local machine into your container images

+Some of the required commands could be included in an image you include with the `FROM` command